-Directory Services is a database which stores and maintains information about users and resources.
-Directory services here include directories like user stores, Identity Stores or LDAP (Lightweight Directory Access Protocol) Directory, which stores user information such as email address, usernames, passwords, user preferences, information about devices and network, and much more.
-System and network administrators use directory services to onboard users, manage access privileges and monitor and control access to applications and infrastructure resources.
-For example, when a user accesses an application, that application will reference the directory service to ensure the user is legitimate and has the proper privileges to access and use that application.
-Directory services are primary elements of an Identity Security strategy.
-Directory services are used in conjunction with Single Sign-on (SSO), Multi-Factor Authentication (MFA), and User Lifecycle Management features in many Identity and Access Management (IAM) solutions.
-A directory service is usually implemented in software and distributed across multiple servers for scalability, performance and resiliency.
+Universal Directory acts as a single Unified Directory that stores and maintains information about users and resources.
+This Unified Directory stores all user attributes such as email addresses, usernames, passwords, user preferences, information about devices and networks, and much more.
+System and network administrators use Universal directory services to onboard users, manage access privileges and monitor and control access to applications and infrastructure resources.
+For example, when a user accesses an application, that application will reference the Univeral directory to ensure the user is legitimate and has the proper privileges to access and use that application.
+Universal Cloud Directory can connect with all sorts of directories like On-Premise Active Directory, user stores, Identity Stores, or LDAP (Lightweight Directory Access Protocol) Directory.
+Universal Directory is an integral part of an Identity Security strategy.
+It is used in conjunction with Single Sign-on (SSO), Multi-Factor Authentication (MFA), and User Lifecycle Management features in many Identity and Access Management (IAM)solutions.
+A Universal Directory is usually implemented as software and distributed across multiple servers for scalability, performance, and resiliency.

 Admins can add multiple Active directories/Identity Sources, and use them as a single user store, preventing the need to manage directories in separate places.

-Automatically provision and administrate multiple application accounts from one centralized system.
+Automatically provision and administrate multiple on-premise and cloud application accounts from one centralized system.

-With automatic provisioning within apps, you may improve security by granting different access levels based on an individual role.
+With automated provisioning within apps, you may improve security by granting different access levels based on an individual role.

 Directory Integration provides organizations the option to have just a single domain on which shared account database solutions have to be deployed only once.
 This makes company-wide deployment faster.

 Real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.